addiscent/vagrant-ruby-rails/README.md

 The other subdirectory atypical to the guest vbox _Ubuntu_ root is "/workspace".
 This subdirectory is also sync'd to the host; it is"mapped into" the other host subdirectory named "/workspace", which you created immediately before building the guest vbox.
 This subdirectory is probably a good location for placing your Ruby et al project files, as they may be edited or managed either from "within", or "outside of", the guest vbox, as is your preference.
 As with the "/vagrant" directory, a git repository may be placed in one or more subdirectories of "/workspace" as needed.

 If this "/workspace" subdirectory is used for your Ruby or other project files, they won't be co-mingled with your guest vbox configuration files in "/vagrant".
-Among other advantages, this simplifies the segregation of guest box configuration changes and Ruby project version control.
+Among other advantages, this simplifies the segregation of guest vbox configuration changes and Ruby project version control.

 ### Product Pedigree